Why Most Small Business Brands Look Cheap (And How to Fix It)

 versatile

-Overcomplicated logos often fail because:
+Overly complex logos often don’t work because:

-they look outdated quickly
+they look old quickly

 Why Simplicity Feels More Professional